The Elora Poetry Centre

 The Elora Poetry Archives are housed at The Elora Poetry Centre, outside the village of Elora, in Centre Wellington Township, north of Waterloo.
 Beaver House, an 1832 log house that originally stood south of Aberfoyle, was part of the Canadian Underground Railroad.
 It has been lovingly restored as a historic venue for literary and musical performances, as well as art exhibitions, in conjunction with events held in the original 1860 stone farmhouse on the property.

-EASIA 391R draws on this archival collection, most of which has come from Japan, as a learning resource that includes digitally preserved recordings, videos, photographs, and manuscripts, as well as works of art.
+EASIA 391R and ENGL 248 draw on this archival collection, most of which has come from Japan, as a learning resource that includes digitally preserved recordings, videos, photographs, and manuscripts, as well as works of art.
 Additionally, you will discover relevant links.